CJStadler/floating-point-exceptions/notes/search.md

 - Use examples from Ariadne paper and compare opt and unopt.
 - DReal solver: approximate solutions to real constraints.
 - C -> SMT?

+## Symbolic execution

+- KLEE now has a z3 backend.
+Does it use float or real?
+- KLEE generates smt files: https://klee.github.io/docs/files/
+- Then run dReal on the smt?